England Name Curry Twins To Face Ireland In Six Nations - UrduPoint

 England Name Curry Twins To Face Ireland In Six Nations

-London, (APP - UrduPoint / Pakistan Point News - 28th Jan, 2025) Twins Tom and Ben Curry will play together for England for the first time in the team's Six Nations opener against two-time defending champions Ireland in Dublin on Saturday.
+London, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2025) Tom and Ben Curry will become the first twin brothers to play for England in the team's Six Nations opener against two-time defending champions Ireland in Dublin on Saturday.

-The 26-year-old flankers, who both play for English Premiership club Sale, will fill the flanker positions either side of number eight Ben Earl.
+The 26-year-olds, who both play for English Premiership club Sale, will fill the flanker positions either side of number eight Ben Earl.

-Cadan Murley will make his debut on the left wing after being given the nod ahead of Ollie Sleightholme, who filled the position in England's most recent outing against Japan in November.
+Harlequins wing Cadan Murley will make his debut after being given the nod ahead of Ollie Sleightholme, who filled the position in England's most recent outing against Japan in November.

 Alex Mitchell has recovered from a knee problem to start at scrum-half, with Marcus Smith at fly-half and Freddie Steward at full-back.